cloudfoundry/upgrade-all-services-cli-plugin/README.md

 Options:
-    -parallel - number of upgrades to run in parallel (defaults to 10) -loghttp  - log HTTP requests and responses
+    -parallel - number of upgrades to run in parallel (defaults to 10) -loghttp  - log HTTP requests and responses -dry-run  - print the service instances that would be upgraded
 ```